-The Company has experienced net losses since its inception and has an accumulated deficit of approximately \$47.8 million at June 30, 2013.
-Cash resources as of June 30, 2013 were approximately \$0.2 million, compared to \$0.05 million as of December 31, 2012.
-Based on its currently available cash resources, the Company believes that it only has sufficient capital to fund its minimal operating expenses until the middle of the third quarter of 2013.
-The Company will need to raise additional capital to fund any clinical development and to otherwise continue operations beyond the third quarter of 2013.
+The Company has experienced net losses since its inception and has an accumulated deficit of approximately \$8.1 million at September 30, 2013.
+Cash resources as of September 30, 2013 were approximately \$0.1 million, compared to \$0.05 million as of December 31, 2012.
+Based on its currently available cash resources, including the proceeds from the additional Notes (see Note 12), the Company believes that it only has sufficient capital to fund its minimal operating expenses until the middle of the fourth quarter of 2013.
+The Company will need to raise additional capital to fund any clinical development and to otherwise continue operations beyond the middle of the fourth quarter of 2013.
 Additionally, the Company will need substantial additional financing in the future until it can achieve profitability, if ever.
-The Company's continued operations will depend on its ability to raise additional funds through various potential sources, such as equity and debt financing, or to license its product candidates to another pharmaceutical company.
+The Company's continued operations will depend on its ability to raise additional through various potential sources, such as equity and debt financing, or to license its product candidates to another pharmaceutical company.
 The Company will continue to fund operations from cash on hand and through sources of capital similar to those previously described.
-The Company cannot assure that it will be able to secure such additional financing, or if available, that it will be sufficient to meet its needs.
+The Company cannot assure that it will be sufficient to meet its needs.